-- 2 Click "Device Manager".
-You might be prompted to log on the Device Manager. - 3 Select the Templates tab and click "New".
-The New template window is opened. - 4 In the Device type and Parameter version drop-down lists, select the corresponding device type and parameter version to use, respectively. - 5 In the Name field, enter a descriptive name for the template. - 6 Click "OK". - 7 Set the following network parameters: - Network settings1 (located under Network > Network A, B, C, or D) - VoIP settings2 (located under VoIP) - Syslog settings3 (if any) (located under Device > General) - WSG settings4 (located under Device > WSG) - 8 Click "OK" to save the template.
+- 2. Click "Device Manager".
+You might be prompted to log on the Device Manager. - 3.
+Select the Templates tab and click "New".
+The New template window is opened. - 4.
+In the Device type and Parameter version drop-down lists, select the corresponding device type and parameter version to use, respectively. - 5.
+In the Name field, enter a descriptive name for the template. - 6.
+Click "OK".

+Set the following network parameters:

+1. Network settings (located under Network > Network A, B, C, or D):